Coilover Top Mounts

 The plates are machined from 6061-T6 aluminum and anodized flat black.
 The spherical bearings are made-in-the-USA FK pieces rated at over 7000lb axial load.
 Shoulder nuts to adapt the spherical bearing to the thread on the top of your strut shaft are included beginning in September 2017.

 The front mounts will move the strut top inward significantly farther than any other on the market, as well as providing increased caster (about 7.2 degrees on my setup).
-They position the adjuster knob on your strut in line with one of the bolt holes in the chassis, enabling these camber and caster gains without requiring any cutting of the chassis, as shown in the pictures below.
+In the "standard" configuration they position the adjuster knob on your strut in line with one of the bolt holes in the chassis, enabling these camber and caster gains without requiring any cutting of the chassis, as shown in the pictures below.

 These are not "camber plates" in the traditional sense, that is, they are not adjustable.
 My opinion is that the proper use of adjustable camber plates is to set them to their max camber position, and then use crash bolts to set the desired camber at the hub.
 The reason for this is that leaning the strut inward provides significant improvement in camber curves, as discussed in my suspension analysis, as well as gaining clearance for wider wheels and tires.
 Additionally, changing camber plate settings has a large affect on toe, making it a more complex adjustment than it would appear.
 Better to just set it up once, and set it up right.